berkakkaya/bookfinder_app/README.md

 - **Error States**: Helpful error messages and retry options
 - **Empty States**: Engaging empty state designs

-## 📝 Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Write tests if applicable
-5. Submit a pull request

 ## 📄 License

 This project is licensed under the MIT License - see the LICENSE file for details.